rickcollette/peaceful/README.md

 ### CORS Handling

-The `cors.go` file provides CORS handling middleware with configurable options.
+router provides CORS handling middleware with configurable options.
 Here’s an example of how to use it:

 ```go
 options := router.CORSOptions{